Applies from 11.10.2023.

 k.
 The insurance cover does not constitute a waiver of contractual or non-contractual claims for damage of any kind on the part of Mobility against customers or third parties.
 Mobility reserves the right to assert such claims at any time (cf. also clause 17 f).

 l.
-Mobility charges the customer concerned a fee for processing the liability or damage claim.
+Mobility charges the customer concerned a fee for not reporting and/or processing the liability or damage claim.
 This fee is not covered by the insurance or included in the policy deductible.

 a.
 With the products "Liability reduction" as well as "Liability reduction per journey", the policy deductible per claim/damage can be reduced (see clause 18 i and 26 c).The processing fee set by Mobility for handling the claim as per clause 18 l remains unchanged.